sparkflows/sparkflows-docs/docs/installation/configuration/hdinsight.rst

     https.port=8443

-Open the Port for access
+Open the Port for Access
 ------------------------

 Now the port 8090 needs to be opened to be accessed by the users using their Browser.